newjersey/nj-laptop-setup/README.md

 # NJ Laptop Setup

 This project automates the process of setting up a new NJ laptop.
 This is based on and inspired by similar scripts at [18F](https://github.com/18F/laptop), [Pivotal](https://github.com/pivotal/workstation-setup), and [Thoughtbot](https://github.com/thoughtbot/laptop).
+These are written to be run on a Mac.

 ## Getting Started